Night at the Zoo (Sold out)

 Activities for the whole family

 There are also all kinds of fun and educational activities for young and old.
 Go on a Dark Mission through the park and become a protector of the night.
 Complete assignments using your senses, collect pieces of the secret language and discover the final location.
-You can also get creative in the ARTIS-Planetarium: make your own star map and design glow-in-the-dark stickers that will help you turn off the lights at home.

 What you need to know